EvolEcolGroup/tidypopgen/README.md

-The goal of `tidypopgen` is to provide a tidy grammar of population genetics, facilitating the manipulation and analysis of biallelic single nucleotide polymorphisms (SNPs). `tidypopgen` scales to very large datasets by storing genotypes on disk, and performing operations on them in chunks, without every loading all data in memory.
+The goal of `tidypopgen` is to provide a tidy grammar of population genetics, facilitating the manipulation and analysis of biallelic single nucleotide polymorphisms (SNPs). `tidypopgen` scales to very large genetic datasets by storing genotypes on disk, and performing operations on them in chunks, without ever loading all data in memory.

 ## Installation